(865) 238-5600

 West View Cemetery District – Keith Avenue

-Located in the West View Neighborhood along Keith Avenue, West View Cemetery District is a group of three abandoned Black cemeteries – Southern Chain Cemetery (est. 1898), Longview Cemetery (est. 1915) and Crestview Cemetery (est. 1922.)
-It is estimated that more than 15,000 burials are in the three cemeteries, though unrecorded burials may make that figure much higher.
-Combined, these cemeteries are the final resting place of educators, authors, doctors, musicians, lawyers and business owners.
+Located in the West View Neighborhood along Keith Avenue, West View Cemetery District is a group of three abandoned Black cemeteries – Southern Chain Cemetery (est. 1898), Longview Cemetery (est. 1915), and Crestview Cemetery (est. 1922.)
+It is estimated that over 15,000 burials are in the three cemeteries, though unrecorded burials may make that figure much higher.
+Combined, these cemeteries are the final resting place of educators, authors, doctors, musicians, lawyers, and business owners.

 Moving Forward